OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 ### Session & Cookies Management

-In Symfony sessions are securely configured and enabled by default.
+By default sessions are securely configured and enabled.
 However, they can be controlled manually in `config/packages/framework.yaml` under the `framework.session` key.
 Make sure to set the following in your session configuration to make your application more aware.

 Ensure `cookie_secure` is not explicitly set to `false`(it is set to `true` by default).
 Setting http only to `true` means that cookie won't be accessible by JavaScript.